-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-e State does not have all elements of the Quality for discovery and remediation related to the ass Improvement Strategy in place, provide timelines to dourance of Administrative Authority that are currently no
+elines In the State does not have all elements of the Quality and for discovery and remediation related to the associational.

-No

-Yes se provide a detailed strategy for assuring Adm inistrative Authority, the specific timeline for implement
+Please provide a detailed strategy for assuring Administrative Authority, the specific timeline for implementing identified strategies, and the parties responsible for its operation.